 - Ingram Co-op’s average rent is $722 including utilities.
 Rent differs from room to room depending on size, location in the house, number of windows, and other factors.
 The house has a required food buy-in of $150 per month intended to cover all food costs.
 Ingram Co-op is a spacious 4600 sq. ft, has 12 bedrooms, 5 bathrooms, one big kitchen, and common living room.

-- Co-op members will need to income qualify.
-The exact income cap isn’t yet determined, but will likely be around $33,400/year.
-Members will also need to be able to show they have sufficient income to cover the rent, food, and utility costs associated with living in the co-op.
-Also, know that City regulations can make it very challenging for students to income qualify, but there are some exceptions for non-traditional students (over the age of 24, or with dependent children, or working more than 30 hours a week).
+- Ingram Co-op members must income and asset qualify.
+The income cap for Ingram Co-op is $40,300/year and members must have no more than $55,000 in liquid assets (cash or equivalent bank/stock accounts).
+Members will need to show they have sufficient income to cover rent and food associated with living in the co-op.
+City of Boulder regulations make it challenging for students to income qualify, but may exempt non-traditional students (over the age of 24, or with dependent children, or with a documented disability).

-- The co-op will have autonomy in and responsibility for all the day-to-day operations and minor maintenance of the co-op.
-This includes things like fixing leaky plumbing, shoveling snow off the sidewalk, painting murals in the house, growing a garden, etc. The co-op will have an annual minor maintenance budget of several thousand dollars to work with.
+- Ingram Co-op has autonomy and responsibility for all day-to-day operations and minor maintenance of the co-op.
+The house has shared bulk food, household consumables, regular shared house meals and labor responsibilities, weekly house meetings, and democratic governance.
+We improve the house by fixing leaky plumbing, shoveling snow off the sidewalk, painting murals, growing gardens, etc. Co-op members have an included maintenance budget of several thousand dollars annually to work with.

-- The BHC is dedicated to upholding fair housing.
+- Boulder Housing Coalition ensures to uphold fair housing.
 Families with children are welcome and encouraged to apply, as are people of any racial or religious background, and any gender identity or sexual orientation.

-If you’re interested in being part of the new co-op, you can apply now!
-If you’d like more information or have any questions, our board member and Membership Coordinator, Skye Hughes is here to help at:
+If you’re interested in being part of the co-op, apply now!
+If you’d like more information or have questions, please contact the house Membership Coordinator, Eric Budd, via: firstname.lastname@example.org.